Professional and Master Teacher Certification Applicants

 - three letters of recommendation (master math teacher only)

-- statement of purpose (master math teacher and master technology teacher only)
+- statement of purpose (master math teacher only)

 The program will also accept the equivalent of a principal certificate issued by another state or country or the completion of the superintendent certificate application and approval from the Texas Education Agency (TEA) to substitute three years' managerial experience in lieu of a principal certificate.

 |Master's Program||Certification Program|